Ontario Highway 417

 King's Highway 417, commonly referred to as Highway 417 and as the Queensway through Ottawa, is a 400-series highway in the Canadian province of Ontario.
 It connects Ottawa with Montreal via A-40, and is the backbone of the highway system in the National Capital Region.
 Within Ottawa, it forms part of the Queensway west from Highway 7 to Ottawa Road 174.
-Highway 417 extends from the Quebec border, near Hawkesbury, to Arnprior, where it continues westward as Highway 17.
+Highway 417 extends from the Quebec boundary (east of Hawkesbury) to Arnprior, where it continues westward as Highway 17.
 Aside from the urban section through Ottawa, Highway 417 passes through farmland that dominates much of the fertile Ottawa Valley.
+It is part of the Trans-Canada Highway, which connects Quebec with Manitoba.